bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

    **Renewable Energy: Really anywhere that offers free datasets has some on this topic**

-   **Astronomy: I can get data from my research professor if he is willing to let me continue working on the project**
+   **Astronomy: I can get data from my research professor if he is willing to let me continue working on the project now that I have graduated**

    **eSports: Hard to find, most datasets are behind paywalls or about games I don't care about**